What’s a good burger without some kind of sauce? Enter homemade BURGER SAUCE!

 Homemade mayo is so easy to make and you only need a handful of ingredients, most of them being pantry staples.
 You do need an immersion blender for this recipe, but you can find them pretty reasonably and will definitely get a lot of use of it.

-Here are the ingredients for homemade mayo:
+Ingredients for homemade mayo:

 - 1 large egg

-- 3/4 cup avocado oil (or any kind of light tasting oil – light olive oil will work, but extra virgin olive oil will not work)
+- 3/4 cup avocado oil (or any kind of light-tasting oil – light olive oil will work, but extra virgin olive oil will not work)

 - 1 teaspoon dijon mustard